 By participating in CCV summer internships, students will gain a broader knowledge of genomics and the biological sciences, and experience outstanding scientific research.
 Research Interns will have the opportunity to:

-Duration: 10-week internships will begin in mid-June 2013 (exact date TBD).
+Duration: 10-week internships will begin in mid-June 2014.
 All interns are expected to devote 40 hours per week.

-Contact: Please email your application and supporting documents to Alex Hernandez-Siegel (email@example.com).
+Contact: Please email your application and supporting documents to Alex Hernandez-Siegel at email@example.com of the Church Lab at Harvard Medical School.
+Questions regarding the program may also be sent to the above email address.
 Any items that must be sent by regular mail can also be forwarded to the following address:

 Alexander B. Hernandez-Siegel